What are robots and drones?

-When robots, AI and other automated technologies are used to replace monotonous, repetitive or low-skilled human labor, the resultant loss of jobs can cause structural unemployment known as “technological unemployment.”
-Structural unemployment disproportionately affects women, lower economic classes and other vulnerable members of society, unless they are re-skilled and given adequate protections.
+When robots, AI, and other automated technologies are used to replace monotonous, repetitive, or low-skilled human labor, the resultant loss of jobs can cause structural unemployment known as “technological unemployment.”
+Structural unemployment disproportionately affects women, lower economic classes, and other vulnerable members of society, unless they are re-skilled and given adequate protections.
 Automation also requires skilled labor that can operate, oversee or maintain automated systems, eventually creating jobs for a section of the population.
-The overall effect of robots and drones on employment is not yet clear, but the immediate impact of this transformation of work can be harmful for people and communities without social safety nets or opportunities for finding other work.
+The overall effect of robots and drones on employment is not yet clear, but the immediate impact of this transformation of work can be harmful to people and communities without social safety nets or opportunities for finding other work.

-Drones are beginning to be regulated in many countries to prevent accidents, breach of personal privacy, trespass, voyeurism and other illegal activities.
-Regulatory requirements include safety procedures and details such as the height at which drones can be flown, their weight, functions, distance and placement from other aerial vehicles, among other things.
+Drones are beginning to be regulated in many countries to prevent accidents, breaches of personal privacy, trespass, voyeurism, and other illegal activities.
+Regulatory requirements include safety procedures and details such as the height at which drones can be flown, their weight, functions, distance, and placement from other aerial vehicles, among other things.
 Laws and regulations covering drones are evolving in most of the world and largely being incorporated into existing aviation regulatory frameworks, but there are still many legal grey areas and enforcement challenges.

 The autonomous behaviors and decision-making capabilities of robots raise many ethical considerations, especially in the areas of liability (legal responsibility) and privacy.
 For example:

 - Who should determine the tasks and responsibilities that a robot can carry out safely, that is, without harming humans or restricting their rights, and how do they determine this?